Buy to let conveyancing solicitors

 • Do the sums

-You’ll need to know your numbers.
-Take some time to work out how much properties cost in the areas you’re considering and what you can realistically charge tenants.
-Asking for too much will likely result in prospective tenants being put off, while pricing too low will mean you lose out on potential income.
-You’ll also have to factor in Stamp Duty costs for buy to let homes, which are higher than the amount paid by owner-occupiers.
+Asking for too much rent could put prospective tenants off, but pricing too low could mean you lose out on potential income.
+You’ll also have to factor in Stamp Duty costs for buy to let homes, which are higher than the amounts paid by owner-occupiers.

 • Choose the right buy to let solicitor